 My Pictus Catfish are over 4″ in length, which means they are capable of eating smaller fish like Neon Tetra and Zebra Danios.
 So be careful what you keep them with.
 Remember, these fish are fast and active swimmers and can easily stress out other smaller fish if they are not correctly fed.

 Below is a simple feeding guide for Pictus Catfish:

-Food How Often How Much Flake Food 3 Times a day Enough to consume in 90 Seconds Pellets 3 Times a week 1-2 Mini Pellets Per Fish Bloodworms - live 2 Times a week 3-4 Worms per fish Bloodworm - Freeze Dried 2 Times a week Small Pinch Algae Wafers / tablets 2 Times a week 1 Tablet or wafer per 10 fish Brine Shrimp - Live Once a week 1-2 Brine shrimp per fish Other supplement foods or Vegatables 2 Times per week Enough to consume in 90 Seconds
+Food How Often How Much Flake Food 3 Times a day Enough to consume in 90 Seconds Pellets 3 Times a week 1-2 Mini Pellets Per Fish Bloodworms - live 2 Times a week 1/4 Teaspoon of worms per fish Bloodworm - Freeze Dried 2 Times a week Small Pinch Algae Wafers / tablets 2 Times a week 1 Tablet or wafer per 10 fish Brine Shrimp - Live Once a week 1-2 Brine shrimp per fish Other supplement foods or Vegatables 2 Times per week Enough to consume in 90 Seconds

 Which food do we recommend for Pictus Catfish?

 We feed our Catfish the same types of food that we do for all our fish but we also feed the API Sinking Catfish Pellets.
 These are a slightly bigger food source than flake foods and will allow the catfish to easily grab some before the others eat it all.

 The foods below are tried and tested over many years and will provide your fish, including your lovely Catfish, with all the nutrients they need.

 Pictus Catfish are amazing tropical fish and will eat just about any type of freshwater fish food.
 Don’t rely on one type of fish flake to give them all the nutrients and vitamins they need to thrive in a home aquarium.